mihael-tunik/dp_with_masks/README.md

 <img src="img/min_sum_3d.svg" alt="drawing" width="50%"/>

-This problem is really great and appeared on ICPC 2024.
+This problem is really great and appeared somewhere on ICPC 2024.
 It can be viewed as 3d version of min\_sum, however there is no polynomial solution here, at least as I can imagine.

 ```